anki-code/starship-prompt-mono/README.md

 * Command always starts at a fixed position.
 * Output is separated by a line.
 * Time matters.

+If you like the idea click ⭐ on the repo and spread the word about it.

 ## Appearance